Article 9 of the Constitution of Japan: 2014 reinterpretation

-In July 2014, Japan's government approved a reinterpretation of Article 9.
+In July 2014, Prime Minister Shinzo Abe (coalition government of the Liberal Democratic and Komeito Party) approved a reinterpretation of Article 9.
 This reinterpretation allows Japan to exercise the right of "collective self-defense" in some instances and to engage in military action if one of its allies were to be attacked.
 The Japanese National Diet made the reinterpretation official in September 2015 by enacting a series of laws allowing the Japan Self-Defense Forces to provide material support to allies engaged in combat internationally.
 The stated justification was that failing to defend or support an ally would weaken alliances and endanger Japan.

 It is considered by some parties as illegitimate since the Prime Minister circumvented the constitutional amendment procedure, dictating a radical change to the meaning of fundamental principles in the Constitution by way of Cabinet fiat without Diet debate, vote, or public approval.
 International reaction to this move was mixed.
 China expressed a negative view of this reinterpretation, while the US, the Philippines, Vietnam, and Indonesia reacted positively.
 The government of South Korea did not oppose the reinterpretation, but noted that it would not approve of JSDF operations in and around the Korean peninsula without its request or approval, and called upon Japan to act in a way that would win the trust of neighboring states.

 In May 2017, Japanese Prime Minister Abe set a 2020 deadline for revising Article 9, which would legitimize the JSDF in the Constitution.
 Abe retired in 2020 due to health problems without revising Article 9.